 Python abstracts all data as objects and every object has a type (in addition to an identity and a value).
 Extensions to Python, written in other languages, can define new types, and Python code can also define new types, either programmatically through the types module, or by using the dedicated class statement.

-Python is also a strongly typed language – cannot perform operations on an object that are not valid for that type.
+Python is also a strongly typed language – operations cannot be performed on an object that are not valid for that type.
 Checks performed to ensure an appropriate type are performed dynamically when the operation on the object is invoked.
 For operations that are not valid for the type an exception will be raised at runtime.
 Programmers can use isinstance(), type(), and other behavioural based type checkers to verify that the type is valid or convertible, and then convert to the desired type.
 In many cases, the conversion call is the type check (e.g. itr = iter(arg) is a common way of accepting any iterable as input, and throwing TypeError otherwise).

 a = 'abc' # a refers to a string object